sherine-aishu/Portfolio-project-3/README.md

   **Filebeat:**
     *Filebeat is a lightweight shipper for forwarding and centralizing log data.
-Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Logstash.*
+Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to Logstash.*

 **Why to index the data in elastic search?**